Jaundice in Neonates: A Merck Manual of Patient Symptoms podcast

 Hyperbilirubinemia can be caused by one or more of the following processes:

 There are several ways to classify and discuss causes of hyperbilirubinemia.
 Because transient jaundice is common among healthy neonates (unlike adults, in whom jaundice always signifies a disorder), hyperbilirubinemia can be classified as physiologic or pathologic.
 It can be classified by whether the hyperbilirubinemia is unconjugated, conjugated, or both.
-It also can be classified by mechanism (see Table 1: Metabolic, Electrolyte, and Toxic Disorders in Neonates: Causes of Neonatal Hyperbilirubinemia).
+It also can be classified by mechanism (see see Causes of Neonatal Hyperbilirubinemia).

 Most cases involve unconjugated hyperbilirubinemia.
 Some of the most common causes of neonatal jaundice include